Cooking On The Ranch

 What Is Rancheros Sauce?

-When you make ranchero sauce, you’re basically making a Mexican sofrito.
+When you make this chunky ranchero sauce, you’re basically making a Mexican sofrito.
 A tomato based sauce that seasoned with all of your favorite fresh veggies.
 Just like a sofrito to make the Spanish dish, Paella.

 Why should you trust this recipe?
 It comes from a very old Mexican Cookbook I purchased nearly 50 years ago.
 Chock full of recipes from south of the border, some of our favorite authentic Mexican recipes have come from this book.